eviltwo/TerrainParts/README.md

 # TerrainParts
  Non-destructive terrain modifier for Unity.
+Place shapes without using terrain paint.

  I made this to use in my game.
 But anyone can use it freely.